dalenewman/JunkDrawer/README.md

 ### How Does it Work?

-When we see *colors.csv* above, it's easy for us to notice the first row is a header, and subsequent lines are records.
+When we glance at *colors.csv* above, it's easy for us to see the first row is a header, and subsequent rows are records.

-Because there are few columns and records, we can see a _comma_ delimits the values.
-Moreover, we see `Code` , `Name`, and `Hex` are text, and `Red`, `Green`, and `Blue` are numeric.
+Moreover, we see that a _comma_ delimits the values.
+We also recognize patterns with the fields.
+We see that `Code`, `Name`, and `Hex` are text, and `Red`, `Green`, and `Blue` are numeric.

-Junk Drawer has to see what we see:
+Junk Drawer has to see the same thing as we do:

 1. the delimiter
 2. the column names (if available)
 3. the column data types

-For excel files, the delimiter isn't necessary.

 ### Finding the Delimiter